 Be notified of future releases

-The 2017 J. Lohr Fog’s Reach Pinot Noir expresses the varietal terroir of the Arroyo Seco region as purely as in any previous vintage.
-Elements of blue sage and strawberry are evident on the nose and palate, with gracious cherry fruit on the finish.
+The 2018 J. Lohr Fog’s Reach Pinot Noir expresses the varietal terroir of the Arroyo Seco region.
+This wine has a bright strawberry and blue sage on the nose with an abundance of red cherry and spice on the palate and finish.

 — Steve Peck, director of winemaking